rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudfiles-cli.rst

 Cloud Files and CLIs: swift and swiftly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To interact with Cloud Files at the command line, you can use tools created specifically for the purpose of interacting with OpenStack based clouds (nova, swift, and swiftly) or general-purpose tools (cURL).
+To interact with Cloud Files at the command line, you can use Rackspace CLI (rack), tools created specifically for the purpose of interacting with OpenStack based clouds (nova, swift, and swiftly) or general-purpose tools (cURL).